Josephine County Court Records

 - Records covered by the Violence Against Women Act — Federal law prohibits public release.

-- Sealed records — Any case file or document sealed by court order is inaccessible unless the court lifts the seal.
+- Sealed records — Any case file or document sealed by court order is inaccessible unless the seal is lifted.

 If a record you need falls into a confidential or sealed category, contact the Josephine County Circuit Court at (541) 476-2309 for guidance on eligibility and the process for requesting access.
-In some situations, a requester must demonstrate a legal interest and provide identification before information is released.
+In some situations, you'll need to demonstrate a legal interest and provide identification before any information is released.

-The Oregon Judicial Department also distinguishes between viewing records and obtaining copies.
-Viewing a document at the courthouse may be free, but obtaining paper or electronic copies triggers the fee schedule described above.
+It's also worth knowing that Oregon courts distinguish between viewing records and obtaining copies.
+Viewing a document at the courthouse may be free, but getting paper or electronic copies triggers the fee schedule above.
 The OJD public records request information page explains statewide policies for submitting requests to any Oregon court.

 Josephine County Criminal Court Records

-Criminal cases in Josephine County are heard by the Josephine County Circuit Court.
-These proceedings cover felony prosecutions, misdemeanors, and violations.
+Criminal cases in Josephine County are heard by the Josephine County Circuit Court, covering felony prosecutions, misdemeanors, and violations.
 Case records typically include charging documents, arraignment information, plea entries, trial records, sentencing orders, and post-conviction filings.

 Searching Criminal Case Records

-You can look up criminal case information through the Oregon Judicial Department Online Records Search using the defendant’s name or case number.
+Start with the Oregon Judicial Department Online Records Search — enter the defendant's name or case number to pull up case information.
 For more detailed access, OJCIN OnLine subscribers can search judgment dockets and related financial information.

 To obtain copies of criminal case documents, use the statewide Records Request Form or contact the court directly at (541) 476-2309.